Dragonfly Hotspot: Thursley Common (Surrey)

 Thursley Common is part of the Thursley National Nature Reserve, managed by Natural England, and is a designated Site of Specific Scientific Interest.
 This is in recognition of the site’s remarkable wildlife and its diversity of habitats.
 The open water habitats, including the acidic bog pools, ditches and ponds support diverse communities of freshwater invertebrates, including dragonflies.
 It really is a fantastic site!

 Take a walk along the Common’s boardwalk on a summer’s day and, if you’re lucky, you’ll see a wide variety of species at different stages of their life cycle: emerging, breeding and egg laying.
-There is always lots to see throughout the season.
+There is always plenty to see throughout the season.

 Bus: The reserve can be reached by the 46 bus (Winchester – North Baddesley).
 The nearest but stop is a 10 minute walk north up Thursley Road.